elastic/elastic-agent/docs/agent-policy.md

 - `ssl.certificate_authorities` (string list): a list with one entry, which is this shipper's assigned certificate authority.
 The value of `ssl.certificate_authorities` is the same for all units.
 Clients connecting to the shipper will present certificates signed by this CA.
 - `ssl.certificate` (string): the certificate this component will present when connecting to the shipper.
 - `ssl.key` (string): the private key for the client component's certificate `ssl.certificate`.

+# How agent policies map to running processes